coolcatsnft/papercats-example/chapter-5/README.md

 # Its All About Context

 We now have a working wallet connection and are successfully storing our wallet address, balance and library in our apps state.
+Looking forward we are going to need these variables accessible by the whole of our app which means we need to implement a mechanism which is capable of doing this.

 ### TLDR
 If you want to look at the example we're going to create first, here is our [finished site and code](https://codesandbox.io/s/papercats-chapter-5-all-about-context-khx4rc).

 ## Making our web3 data available to our app
-Looking forward we are going to need these variables accessible by the whole of our app which means we need to implement a mechanism which is capable of doing this.

-In the react world we have a few options:
+In order to make our data accesible to our components, we have a few options in the React world:

 ### Prop Drilling
 We can use prop drilling to manually pass our variables from component to child component, for example: